MicrosoftDocs/learn/learn-pr/wwl-azure/azure-key-vault/includes/11-demonstration.md

 2. Click on the search bar at the top of the page.

 3. Search for the "Key Vault" service.
-Do not click an individual key vault.
+Don't click an individual key vault.

-4. At the top of the screen click the option to "Manage deleted vaults"
+4. At the top of the screen, click the option to "Manage deleted vaults"

 5. A context pane will open on the right side of your screen.